-EduKan began offering classes in the fall of 1999, and gained full accreditation from the North Central Association of Colleges and Schools in the spring of 2002.
+EduKan began offering classes in the fall of 1999, and these on-line courses gained full accreditation from the North Central Association of Colleges and Schools in the spring of 2002.
 It is the first consortium-sponsored associate degree program in the state.
-Classes in a full range of degree-directed topics are offered each spring, summer and fall semester, usually in two separate sessions each term.
+Classes in a full range of degreedirected topics are offered each spring, summer and fall semester, usually in three separate sessions each term.

 EduKan courses may be taken concurrently with oncampus classes.
-They offer particular convenience for people who want to complete their coursework from home, or take advantage of college opportunities while balancing work or family demands and schedules.
+They offer particular convenience for people who want to complete their coursework from home or take advantage of college opportunities while balancing work or family demands and schedules.